robdsoule/DSA_with_JS/Coursera_Stanford_Algo_Pt_1/class_notes.md

 *  Primitives for reasoning about graphs
   - Connectivity information, shortest paths, structure of information and social networks
 *  Use and implementation of data structures
-  - Heaps, balanced binary search trees, hashing and some variants (e.g., bloom filters)
+  - Heaps, balanced binary search trees, hashing, and some variants (e.g., bloom filters)

 ___
 ### Integer Multiplications